 Unfortunately the test does carry some risks.
-There is a small risk of miscarriage associated with CVS of about 1 in every 200 women tested.
-Other risks include failure in performing the procedure, failure of the tissue to grow and so not being able to be analysed and a possibility that it will give a result that is difficult to interpret.
+There is a small risk of miscarriage related to an amniocentesis.
+This affects about 1 in every 200 women tested.
+Other risks include failure in being able to perform the procedure, failure of the cells to grow and so not being able to be analysed, and a possibility that it will give a result that is difficult to interpret.
 However, these risks are small and occur in less than 1 in 100 tests.
-There is a very small risk of about 1 in 1000 that CVS will cause a serious infection.
+If there are problems you will be notified as soon as possible and offered a repeat test if that is what you want.
+There is a very small risk of about 1 in 1000 that amniocentesis will cause a serious infection.